SwiftWinds/knowledge-base/README.md

 ### b.
 Windows

+- open the network setting -> then open ethernet setting-> change the ip address, ip mask and subnet address(remember to choose the ip that doesn't in use of this cabinet)
+- then open `cmd` , type `ping ...... -t` to see if the packages were sent.
+Type `ctrl c` to quit testing.

 ## iii.
 SSH

 1. Open your terminal (`cmd` on Windows and `Terminal` on macOS) and type: `ssh -p 19080 root@154.36.250.164`.
 It should look like this: